Kingsford-Group/biblint/README.md

 - Consecutive, unbraced whitespace will be replaced by a single space character

+- Non-quoted whitespace is removed from the start and end of any value

 - Missing commas after "tag=value" pairs are added

+- if an entry contains duplicate "tag=" entries, the *first* one is kept (as in BibTeX) with a warning

 - Lowercase, non-"small" words are capitalized in journal titles (as long as they are outside {} regions).
 Small words are "the", "a", "an", "but", "for", "and", "or", "nor", "to", "from", "on", "in", "of", "at", "by".
 (This list is likely to grow.)

+- `@comment` lines and non-entry text are removed

 ## biblint check